 This course is an introduction to aspects of the correctional function in criminal justice, including organization, process, procedure, and clients incarcerated and on conditional release.
-(Prerequisites: CRJ 101 with a minimum grade of "C," ENG 100 or ESL 110)
+(Prerequisites: CRJ 101, ENG 100 or ESL 110)

-CRJ 244 PROBATION.
-PARDON AND PAROLE
+PROBATION, PARDON AND PAROLE CRJ 244

 This course is a study of the development, organization, operation, and results of systems of probation and parole as substitutes for incarceration.
 The philosophy and methods of treatment of offenders and the operational problems and activities of the probation/parole officer are studied in the course.
 (Prerequisites: RDG 100 or ESL 100, ENG 032 or ESL 038)